glenn20/mp-image-tool-esp32/README.md

 ### Install from PYPI

+- Using uv: `uv tool install mp-image-tool-esp32`,
 - Using pip: `pip install mp-image-tool-esp32`, or
-- Using uv: `uv tool install mp-image-tool-esp32`.
+- Using pipx: `pipx install mp-image-tool-esp32`.

-Support for the `fs` command (reading, checking and copying files to/from littlefs filesystems on your device), requires selecting the `littlefs` extra
+Sinve version `v0.0.14`, support for the `fs` command (reading, checking and copying files to/from littlefs filesystems on your device), requires selecting the `littlefs` extra eg: `uv tool install mp-image-tool-esp32[littlefs]`.
-eg: `pip install mp-image-tool-esp32[littlefs]`.
-This has been made available as an extra because installing the `littlefs-python` package requires extra build tools on your computer, which you may avoid if you don't need filesystem access.
+`littlefs` support has been made available as an extra, which you may avoid if you don't need filesystem access.

 ### Install from github source